15 Young Adult Enemies To Lovers Books You Must Read

 12. Hate to Want You (Forbidden Hearts)

 This follows two families who have been connected and close for many generations.
 The grandfathers started this big business together.
-Every generation has been very close and the main character and the guy dated in high school.
+Every generation has been very close, and the main character and the guy dated in high school.
 They were high school sweethearts and in love.
 Then something tragic happened.
 There was an accident where his mother and her father died.
 In addition, this caused a huge rift between the two families.

 Secrets came out that caused everybody to start hating each other.
 The couple broke up like he broke her heart, and there was a fire, and somebody else died.
 There were a lot of backstories, drama, history, and horrible things between these two families.
 The girl ran away from her home.
-But every day on her birthday for ten years, she would text the guy her coordinates, and they would meet up and have one night together.
+But every day on her birthday for ten years, she would text the guy her coordinates, and they would meet and have one night together.
 Then, they do not speak for the other 364 days of the year.

 At the start of the book, she moves back home, and suddenly, she has to confront all the stuff that happened in the past.
-They still profited after everything that went down, and her family lost everything.
+They still profited after everything went down, and her family lost everything.

 Hate to Want You